Sports Programs for Local Communities and for Individuals with Intellectual Disabilities

 Target and objective

-SPORTS PROGRAMS FOR PEOPLE WITH INTELLECTUAL DISABILITIES
+SPORTS PROGRAM FOR INDIVIDUALS WITH INTELLECTUAL DISABILITIES

-Our objective is to improve the lives of people with intellectual disabilities through participation in sport.
+Our objective is to improve the lives of individuals with intellectual disabilities through participation in sport.
 Studies have consistently shown that when individuals with disabilities are engaged in sports, they live healthier, happier and longer.

 Building upon previous successes